 Keeping Kitchen Tools Handy

 Having your tools easy to find when you need them, makes working in the kitchen more enjoyable.
-This guide is about keeping kitchen tools handy
+This page is about keeping kitchen tools handy

 Utility crocks are great, but sometimes when you want to pull something out of them, everything goes with it because they get tangled up.
 I just have a few things I constantly use and I want to be able to grab them quickly without pulling everything out of the crock at once, like my little different colored knives and shears that get used all the time.

 So this little tip might work for you too if you have a few particular utensils in your crocks that you want to keep upright for easy in and outs.
 I personally only need my scissors and little colored knives handy dandy, the rest is helter-skelter, but that's what a crock is for.

 - I used two of these file folders because this paper is very durable.
 The crock has dividers in it, but they don't really keep things separated.
 If you can see it okay, you'll see the divider and the red "file folder paper" that's been cut with the sides folded (to fit) and stay snug against the divider.

 If yours doesn't have dividers inside, then make the strip longer to fit around the entire inside.
 Cut the strip no taller than your crock is, so it doesn't show.